Trust within Society

 Restoration of Trust

-Perhaps the most difficult task is to reduce verification mechanisms and the bureaucratization of contact with citizens—because it runs against the natural instinct to pile on oversight.
+Perhaps the most difficult task is to reduce verification mechanisms and the bureaucratization of contact with people—because it runs against the natural instinct to pile on oversight and cut labour costs.
 Efforts to render mechanisms unnecessary or inappropriate need to be carefully developed in ways that suit particular situations.

 Restoration is intrinsically an uphill struggle and the marker of success is trust sinking back below awareness.
 Trust that is still being consciously monitored is not yet fully restored.